Roman Tam

-Roman Tam Pak-sin (12 February 1945 – 18 October 2002), known professionally by his stage name Law Man, was a Hong Kong singer.
+Roman Tam Pak-sin (譚百先; 12 February 1945 – 18 October 2002), known professionally by his stage name Law Man (羅文), was a Hong Kong singer.
 He is regarded as the "Grand Godfather of Cantopop".

-Career
+Early life

 Born in Baise, Guangxi, China, with family roots in Guiping, Guangxi, he moved to Guangzhou (Canton) in 1947 at the age of two.
 He later emigrated to Hong Kong in 1962 at the age of 17 because his mother fell ill and was only able to get better medical treatment in Hong Kong.
 He was poor and was only able to sleep with a sleeping bag and a radio on the floor of a banking building.
 His musical interests started from listening to the radio.
-After forming a short-lived band known as Roman and the Four Steps to emulate The Beatles and winning a talent contest in Japan, he became a contract singer under studios term at TVB.
-He briefly switched to Asia Television in the early 1990s.
-His stage name was actually a transliteration of his English name, Roman.